DonnieData/DonnieData.github.io/_posts/2022-8-8-post-sqlite_database_migration.md

   </div>

+#### Load dataframes into Postgres database as tables
--use pandas "to_sql" attribute to crete tables and load data into database via the defined database connection .
+use pandas "to_sql" attribute to crete tables and load data into database via the defined database connection .

 ```python
 #create sqlaclechemy database connection with newly created database